hetalang/heta-specifications/syntax.md

     - Notes
     - Assignments (several subtypes)

-## Action dictionary
+## Plain format of action statement

-1. The **Dictionary** part is the most flexible way to describe action properties.
+1. The plain format is the most flexible way to describe action properties.
 It begins with `{` symbol and ends with `}` symbol.
 A set of key-value pairs divided with commas `,` can be inside.
-The syntax of the dictionary is similar to JSON or YAML format.
+The syntax is similar to the dictionary in JSON or YAML format.

     Example:
     ```heta